The Twickenham Museum

 Their eldest son, the second William, was born at Hanworth, Middlesex where, in 1594, his grandfather Sir William Killigrew, groom of the privy chamber under Elizabeth by 1576, had been granted an eighty-year lease of the manors of Hanworth and Kempton, both being parts of the Honour of Hampton Court.
 On the death of his father in 1622 Sir Robert inherited the lease of the manor, and soon after conveyed the remainder of its term to Francis Lord Cottington.
 William's brothers were Charles (1609-29), Robert (1611-35), Thomas (1612-83) and the second Henry (1613-1700).
 Perhaps nurtured by the intellectual atmosphere of the Hanworth home, William and Thomas Killigrew later became playwrights, and Henry a noted divine also possessed literary talent.
 Chaplain to the King's army in 1642 and later prebendary of Westminster (where he was living in 1691) he was made Master of the Savoy Hospital from 1663 until his death in 1700.
 It is not known why he spent a short period in Twickenham.

 Like his father, William was a Royalist: knighted in 1626, by Charles I, he attached himself firmly to that monarch and then to Charles II.
 In 1630 he succeeded his father as vice-chamberlain to Queen Henrietta Maria.
-After the Restoration William continued at Whitehall as vice-chamberlain to the queen until 1682, when he retired and was allowed to move his lodgings to Hampton Court.
+After the Restoration William continued at Whitehall as vice-chamberlain to Queen Catherine until 1682, when he retired and was allowed to move his lodgings to Hampton Court.
 By 1691 he was living at Westminster, possibly with his brother.

 Much of his working life, and his fortune, was spent on a project to drain the Lincolnshire Fens.
 Following the Restoration in 1660 he turned his attention to playwrighting.